nomeata/haskell-via-sokoban/01-intro.md

  <!-- maybe not yet here

-Another interesting function is `text`, which text into a picture:
+Another interesting function is `text`, which turns text into a picture:

 > ourPicture = text "Hello World"